Category Archives: Russian Royals

 Alexei did not expect his sickly sons from his first marriage, Feodor and Ivan, to survive him.
 Only 43 years old at the time of Peter’s birth, Alexei expected to reign for many more years before Peter would come to the throne.
 However, on February 9, 1676, five years after marrying Natalya Kyrillovna Naryshkina, Alexei I, Tsar of All Russia died of a heart attack at the age of 46.

 While Natalya Kyrillovna Naryshkina was married to Tsar Alexei, her family held powerful positions.
 However, with a new Tsar who was the son of Alexei’s first wife Maria Ilyinichna Miloslavskaya, the Miloslavsky family came back to power.
-Feodor III held no ill feelings against his stepmother and his half-siblings but she knew her son Peter was the Naryshkin family’s hope for the future and she feared for his safety.
+Feodor III held no ill feelings against his stepmother and his half-siblings but Natalya knew her son Peter was the Naryshkin family’s hope for the future and feared for his safety.
 As time progressed, Natalya realized that Peter was still an important figure and that Feodor III was also kind and sympathetic towards them.
 Natalya and her children faded from public view remaining cloistered in the Moscow Kremlin.

 Peter as a child; Credit – Wikipedia

 Feodor III, Tsar of All Russia had married twice but he had no surviving children and died on May 7, 1682, at the age of 20.
-Feodor’s death triggered the Streltsy Uprising of 1682, a struggle for the succession between the families of the two wives of Alexei I. Feodor was followed next in the line of succession by his only surviving full brother, the 15-year-old Ivan, who had serious physical and mental disabilities but nevertheless was the choice of the Miloslavsky family to become Tsar.
+Feodor’s death triggered the Streltsy Uprising of 1682, a struggle for the succession between the families of the two wives of Alexei I. Feodor was followed next in the line of succession by his only surviving full brother, the 15-year-old Ivan, who had serious physical and mental disabilities but nevertheless, was the choice of the Miloslavsky family to become Tsar.
 The family of Natalya Kirillovna Naryshkina, instead wanted the healthy ten-year-old Peter to succeed.
 The Boyar Duma, a council of Russian nobles, chose Peter to become Tsar of All Russia with his mother as regent.

 To protect Ivan’s interests, Sophia Alexeievna, Alexei’s eldest surviving daughter from his first marriage and Ivan’s sister, led a rebellion of the Streltsy, an elite military corps, in April – May 1682.
 During the rebellion, some of Peter’s relatives and allies were murdered, including two of his maternal uncles and his father’s good friend Artamon Sergeyevich Matveev.
 The young Peter witnessed some of these violent acts.